Ndemco/pastthehappypath/about.md

 permalink: /about/
 ---

-Hi, I’m Nick.
+Hi, I'm Nick DeMarco.
 I build backend systems.

 My love language is Kotlin.
 My love interest is Go.

-I was born on December 23, 1991.
-I discovered my passion for software engineering a little later than most—around age 28—thanks to a handful of people whose enthusiasm for the craft was contagious.
+I discovered my passion for software engineering around age 28, thanks to a handful of people whose enthusiasm for the craft was contagious.

-I have two kids and a wife who’s far too good for me.
+I have two kids and a wife who is, frankly, far too good for me.

-I enjoy a good cigar on a cool, still night.
+I enjoy a good cigar.

-From software to plumbing, I like building systems—understanding how things work, why they fail, and how to make them better.
+From software to plumbing, I like understanding how things work, why they fail, and how to make them better.

-I have strong (and changing) opinions about software engineering.
-This is where I work through them in public.
+I have strong opinions about software engineering, and this is where I work through them in public."

+ndemco@gmail.com